Martinomagnifico/reveal.js-internation/README.md

 ## Step 5A.
 Refer to your new language file(s)…

-A language in Internation contains both a name and a dictionary.
+A language in Internation contains both a name, a dictionary and an optional direction.
 This example shows that a JSON file is used for the dictionary.
 JSON files will only work if there is a server.
 It will not work with the file:// protocol.

+The direction can be added if you want to change the HTML reading direction when you change the language to any 'rtl' language like Hebrew or Arabic.

 ```javascript
 Reveal.initialize({